awasthianshika263/Task-manager/README.md

 - Deployment to a cloud platform

 ## Conclusion

-This project demonstrates core full stack development concepts including frontend UI development, backend REST API creation, database integration, and CRUD operations.
+This project demonstrates core full stack development concepts, including frontend UI development, backend REST API creation, database integration, and full CRUD operations.
+It is fully functional locally and can be extended with deployment and authentication in the future.